 Of course!
 E kipa mai, e komo mai – All are welcome!
 There is wheat bread or gluten-free wafers; wine for drinking or wine and grape juice for intincting (an ancient Christian ritual where communicants dip the bread into the wine or grape juice before eating it).
 Whether you are confident in your faith, doubting your faith or just plain searching for faith, we all need to eat, both physically and spiritually.
 Like Jesus did, so do we – we feed anyone who is hungry.

 10. What if I have kids with me?

 Great!
 Jesus said, “Bring on the kids and forbid them not!”
 What is a congregation without children?
 We try to have a Keiki (Kid’s) Story on a regular basis with the pastor, right before the sermon.
-There is a nursery provided during the 10:45 service if you, as parents, need a break.
+There is also keiki church during the 10:00 service with crafts on the topic of the day.
 The rest of us consider energetic keiki as a joy and delight from God.

 11. Do I need to put money in the offering?

 No, not at all.
 This is your first visit with us.
 Worship is on the house.
 So, is the second, third and fourth visit – unless you have personally decided otherwise.
 We don’t decide for you.
 Arm-twisting and guilt have no place on our community of faith, and that especially includes making an offering.

 12. How will I know what to do during worship?

 The pastor or assisting minister will usually indicate when to stand or sit or most anything else.
 Just keep an eye open and an ear up!
 Ushers will indicate when you can come forward for communion.
 As for anything else, people are generally pretty helpful in a friendly unobtrusive sort of way.

 13. How do I become a member?